New methods to constrain the radio transient rate: results from a survey of four fields with LOFAR: Observations Data analysis

 \subsection{Data Analysis}

-For all observations, data were recorded with a time and a frequency resolution of 2\,s and 3.05\,kHz, respectively.
+For all observations, data were recorded with a time and a frequency resolution of 2\,s and 3.05\,kHz (64~channels/sub-band), respectively.
 Pre-processing was carried out using standard methods.
 First, RFI was removed using AOFlagger \citep[][]{AOflagger_Offringa2010_bis, AOflagger_Offringa2012_bis}.
 Then, for practical reasons concerning data volume and the computing time required for calibration and imaging, the data were averaged in time and frequency.
-After this step the data had time and frequency resolutions of 10\,s and 195.3\,kHz (64~channels/sub-band), respectively.
+After this step the data had time and frequency resolutions of 10\,s and 48.8\,kHz (4~channels/sub-band), respectively.
+Time-averaging and bandwidth smearing have a minor effect on the field-of-view determination and calibration, especially because we are analysing the inner 15.48\,deg$^2$ only \citep[see e.g.][]{Heald2014_MSSS}.

 Calibration and imaging were carried out using standard practices \citep[][]{LOFAR_Heald2011, LOFAR_vanHaarlem2013}.
 The calibrator sub-bands were calibrated using a model of the source \citep[see][]{calibrators_Scaife2012}; the gain amplitudes and phases were then transferred to the target field data.
-This technique allows an easy determination of instrumental gain solutions thanks to the accurate model of the calibrator field.
-After this step, we refined the calibration by performing phase-only self-calibration on the target field using data from the LOFAR Global Sky Model \citep[see][for further details]{bartThesis_Scheers2011}; the basis for our model of the field was the 74 MHz VLA Low-Frequency Sky Survey \citep[VLSS;][]{VLSS_Cohen2007}, with spectral index information being obtained by cross-correlating the relevant VLSS catalogue entries with the 1.4 GHz NRAO VLA Sky Survey \citep[NVSS;][]{NVSS_Condon1998} and the Westerbork Northern Sky Survey \citep[WENSS;][]{WENSS_Rengelink1997}.
+After this step, we refined the calibration by performing phase-only calibration on the target field using data from the LOFAR Global Sky Model \citep[see][for further details]{bartThesis_Scheers2011}; the basis for our model of the field was the 74\,MHz VLA Low-Frequency Sky Survey \citep[VLSS;][]{VLSS_Cohen2007}, with spectral index information being obtained by cross-correlating the relevant VLSS catalogue entries with the 1.4\,GHz NRAO VLA Sky Survey \citep[NVSS;][]{NVSS_Condon1998} and the Westerbork Northern Sky Survey \citep[WENSS;][]{WENSS_Rengelink1997}.

-Images were then made for each band using the AWimager \citep[][]{awimager_Tasse2013}.
-We used a Briggs' robust weighting parameter of 0 \citep[][]{imagingweight_Briggs1995}.
-We used a maximum baseline length of 6000\,m; this cutoff gives the most reliable images for the relatively limited (u,v) coverage.
-The average noise level over the inner 15.48\,deg$^{2}$ of our images is 30\,mJy, with an average angular resolution of 2\,arcmin.
+Primary-beam-corrected images were then made for each band using the {\sc awimager} \citep[][]{awimager_Tasse2013}.
+We used a robust weighting parameter of 0 \citep[][]{imagingweight_Briggs1995}.
+We used a maximum projected baseline length of 6000\,m; this cutoff gives the most reliable images for the relatively limited (u,v) coverage and simple calibration strategy.
+The average noise level over the inner 15.48\,deg$^{2}$ of our images is 30\,mJy\,beam$^{-1}$, with an average angular resolution of 2\,arcmin.
 An example of an image obtained after the processes described is shown in Figure~\ref{fig:avg_image}.